-- Quid pro quo: An employee of the institution conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; - b) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or - c) "Sexual assault," "dating violence," "domestic violence," or "stalking" as defined in this Policy.
+- a) Quid pro quo: An employee of the institution conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct: - b) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or - c) "Sexual assault," "dating violence," "domestic violence," or "stalking" as defined in this Policy.

-Causing the penetration of the anus or sexual organ of another person by any means, without that person's consent; or c) Causing the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.
+- a) Causing the penetration of the anus or sexual organ of another person by any means, without that person's consent; or - b) Causing the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or - c) Causing the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor.